 Thanks largely to federal and state irrigation subsidies, many California growers benefit from relatively cheap water, with little incentive to cut off the tap.
 Nationally, subsidies for irrigation equipment, intended to conserve water, have in fact led to greater water use “threatening vulnerable aquifers and streams,” a 2013 New York Times investigation found.

-A dizzying complex of water rights and pricing systems has created wide disparities in access and costs, with some “senior” water districts getting “preferential treatment during shortages,” Bloomberg News reported in April, 2015.
-Water prices vary wildly, ranging from $1000 per acre foot in the Santa Barbara area to $25 an acre food in the Imperial Valley, says Snow.
+A dizzying complex of water rights and pricing systems has created wide disparities in access and costs, with some “senior” water districts getting “preferential treatment during shortages,” Bloomberg News reported in April 2015.
+Water prices vary wildly, ranging from $1000 per acre foot in the Santa Barbara area to $25 an acre foot in the Imperial Valley, says Snow.
 “It’s important in general that the price of water reflect the cost,” he argues.
 “I think there’s been a sense in agriculture that if we keep churning away, we’ll make up the difference with groundwater pumping.”

 It could also have the opposite effect.
 California Farm Bureau spokesman Dave Kranz points out that previous droughts have already increased water prices, and that inspires farmers to grow even higher value crops, most of which happen to be water guzzlers.
 The almond boom is a sorry case in point.